 Can you drive to Johnston Canyon?

-Yes, but only from the Castle Mountain side of the Bow Valley Parkway.
-Even when the road is closed you can drive in if you reserve a meal or an overnight stay at Johnston Canyon Lodge and Bungalows.
+Yes, you can right now.
+However, in 2022 the road will be closed to vehicles from May 1st to June 25th and in September.
+But even when the road is closed you can drive in if you reserve a meal or an overnight stay at Johnston Canyon Lodge and Bungalows.

 Do you need a park pass for Johnston Canyon?

 Yes, the canyon is located within Banff National Park so you will need a national park pass to visit.